What is Guillain-Barré Syndrome, a rare disorder affecting 59 people in Pune?

-Around 59 people have been diagnosed with Guillain-Barré Syndrome (GBS) in India's Pune on Thursday (Jan 23).
-Around 12 out of the 59 people are on ventilators due to the rare neurological disorder.
-The health ministry of Maharashtra has launched an investigation to assess the sudden increase in the number patients with the disorder.
+Guillain-Barré Syndrome: Around 59 people were diagnosed with Guillain-Barré Syndrome (GBS) in India's Pune on Thursday (Jan 23).
+Around 12 out of the total infected are on ventilators due to the rare neurological disorder.
+The health ministry of Maharashtra has launched an investigation to assess the sudden increase in the number of patients with the disorder.

-Health professionals explained that bacterial or viral infections more often cause GBS as they weaken the immunity of the human body.
+Health professionals explain that bacterial or viral infections more often cause GBS as they weaken the immunity of the human body.

 Also read: All We Imagine As Light Oscar hopes dashed, Netflix's Anuja bags nomination for Best live-action short film